For a brilliant alternative to the Napa Valley, try wine tasting in Lodi California.

 And onwards to the band

 Well pals.
-Winery tour complete, it was approximately 6pm and we had probably had far too many ‘pours’ for one day.
-They may be small, but they are also tricksters in that it doesn’t hit you until the next morning that just a couple of tastings would probably have been enough.
+Lodi winery tour complete, it was approximately 6pm and we had probably had far too many ‘pours’ for one day.
+The pours may be small, but they are also tricksters in that it doesn’t hit you until the next morning that just a couple of tastings would probably have been enough.

-Thank god the bar sells cheesy garlic bread, or else I’m not sure I would have survived.
+Thank god the bar sells cheesy garlic bread, or else I’m not sure we would have survived.

 - There are currently 80 wineries in Lodi- I visited a mere fraction of them!